From Contextual Data to Newsvendor Decisions: On the Actual Performance of Data-Driven Algorithms: Problem Formulation

-\textbf{Objective.} When $\mesOut$ is known, the decision-maker selects the decision $a^*_{\mesOut}$ in order to minimize the expected loss.
-However, in practice this distribution is not known and the decision-maker selects a data-driven policy $\pi$ to minimize the expected cost under the out-of-sample distribution, $L(\ddpol,\mesOut_{x_0}),$ by using past samples.
-Alternatively, the goal of the decision-maker is to minimize the expected regret which represents the difference between the cost incurred by the decision-maker and the cost of an oracle who knows exactly the underlying demand distribution.
+A data-driven inventory policy maps past observations and the new observed context to a randomized inventory decision without the knowledge of the underlying past demand distributions nor the out-of-sample one.
+The goal of the decision-maker is to select a data-driven policy to minimize the expected regret which represents the difference between the cost incurred by the decision-maker and the cost of an oracle who knows exactly the underlying demand distribution.
 Formally, the expected regret is defined for any decision $\actVr \in \Y$ and distribution $\mesOut$ supported on $\Y$ as,